 - Cruel Mercy: She is spared from execution twice, but has to see her children, grandchildren and supporters die one after the other, and eventually is imprisoned for life and forgotten by everyone, including her last living grandchild, who is utterly terrified of her.

 - Deconstructed Character Archetype: Of Mother Makes You King.
 Everything Alicent did, she did so her son Aegon II could be king and her family could be in control of the Iron Throne.
 While she gave her children every possible social and political advantage growing up, she never bothered to discipline them in any way or teach them how to lead effectively, with the result that Aegon II and Aemond grew into, respectively, a lazy, unlikable, gluttonous womanizer and an Axe-Crazy Royal Brat who murdered his cousin the first chance he got, destroying any chance of a peace treaty between the two warring factions and leading the outraged Blacks to declare "This Means War!"
-During the Dance of the Dragons, her father, brothers, daughter, two other sons, and grandsons were all killed, but Aegon II survived, fed Rhaenyra to his dragon, and claimed the Iron Throne...and he proceeded to accomplish absolutely nothing and would rule for less than a year before he was fatally poisoned by his own supporters (after he decided to go along with her suggestion to kill the young Aegon III), making the death of every single Hightower for naught.
+During the Dance of the Dragons, her father, brothers, daughter, two other sons, and grandsons were all killed, but Aegon II survived, fed Rhaenyra to his dragon, and claimed the Iron Throne...and he proceeded to accomplish absolutely nothing and would rule for less than a year before he was fatally poisoned by his own supporters (after he decided to go along with her suggestion to kill the young Aegon III, rather than stand down in the face of an enemy army he had no hope of defeating), making the death of every single Hightower for naught.
 Alicent did everything in her power to make her son a king, but it meant nothing in the end because she didn't raise him to be a man worthy of a crown.

 - Doting Parent: Whatever her other flaws, she did love her children, enough to wage a war against her stepdaughter Rhaenyra in an effort to give them the royal crown.
 Unfortunately, she also allowed them to grow up entitled and spoiled, as evidenced by the dispositions of Aegon II, a womanizing Jerkass, and Aemond, a violent Royal Brat and Blood Knight.
 Helaena and Daeron turned out all right, through.